ajstarks/openvg/README.md

 <a href="http://www.flickr.com/photos/ajstarks/7811750326/" title="rotext by ajstarks, on Flickr"><img src="http://farm8.staticflickr.com/7249/7811750326_614ea891ae.jpg" width="500" height="281" alt="rotext"></a>

-The program "shapedemo" exercises a high-level API built on OpenVG found in libshapes.c.

-	./shapedemo                      # show a reference card
-	./shapedemo image                # show four test images ./shapedemo text                 # show blocks of text in serif, sans, and mono fonts ./shapedemo rand 10              # show 10 random shapes ./shapedemo rotate 10 a          # rotated and faded "a" ./shapedemo test "hello, world"  # show a test pattern, with "hello, world" at mid-display in sans, serif, and mono.
-	./shapedemo demo 10              # run through the demo, pausing 10 seconds between each one; contemplate the awesome.

 ## First program

 Here is the graphics equivalent of "hello, world"